domib97/solar.io/README.md

 ### -> to run on: docker, arm32/64 like Pi4 (Pi OS Lite, Debian Buster), Synology (NAS), UnRaid, OpenMediaVault

-### -> orginally created by *@Ulrich* and only distributed on his website : https://solaranzeige.de/phpBB3/solaranzeige.php
+### -> orginally created by *@Ulrich* and only distributed on his website: https://solaranzeige.de/phpBB3/solaranzeige.php

+### -> goal of this repo: a leight-weight, fully ducumented, GPLv3 fork of "solaranzeige"

 --------------------------------------------------------------------------------------------------------------------